-The KUDU Safari Braai is the end result of years of ambitious dreams, and the hard work necessary to make those dreams reality.
-It’s South African inspired and American made, a perfect way to bridge cultures and bring people together in one of the most primal, enjoyable ways we can think of: around a fire, surrounded by people we love, ready to eat.
+The KUDU Open Fire Grill is the end result of years of ambitious dreams, and the hard work necessary to make those dreams reality.
+Around a fire, surrounded by people we love, ready to eat.